-The BEL amounted to €15.9m (31 December 2020: €14.6m) at the period end of 31 December 2020.
-The increase is mainly due review of expense assumptions.
-The non-TPA maintenance expense assumption has increased due to review of the allocation basis of maintenance costs and a general increase in staff related expenses, professional fees and outsourcing.
+The BEL amounted to €14.2m (31 December 2021: €15.9m) at the period end of 31 December 2021.
+The decrease arises following a review of the expense assumptions and an increase in administration fees on third party funds.
+The TPA maintenance expense assumption has increased due to review of the allocation basis of maintenance costs.
 This is offset of surrender assumptions been updated with partial surrender rates decreasing.